image-forge.net

 Safety model

-Access — the console requires an admin password, and boot clients require technician access codes that are shown once and stored hashed.
+Access — the console requires an admin password, and technician access codes are protected and shown only once.

 Destructive work — deploy only runs from WinPE and requires the technician to type ERASE for the selected target disk.